Expand

 11.9.4 Tax-to-tax (inside versus outside) basis differences

 In addition to the outside basis differences and inside basis differences discussed in TX 11.2.1, differences may exist between the tax basis of the capital stock of a subsidiary (i.e., the parent’s tax basis in the shares of the subsidiary) and the subsidiary’s tax basis in the underlying net assets.
 These differences are generally referred to as “tax-to-tax differences” or “inside versus outside tax basis differences.”
 Temporary differences are differences between an asset or liability’s tax basis and the reported amount in the financial statements.
-Consequently, tax-to-tax differences are not temporary differences as defined by ASC 740, and recognition of a deferred tax asset for an outside tax basis difference over an inside tax basis difference is prohibited.
+Consequently, tax-to-tax differences are not temporary differences as defined by ASC 740.

 Expand Expand